Furnished or unfurnished: What's the best choice for letting a property?

 What are the differences between unfurnished and furnished properties?

-An unfurnished property comes without any furniture or appliances.
-Tenants will need to supply their own, providing them with the freedom to personalise the space to their liking.
-Most landlords include basic appliances such as a fridge, freezer and washing machine, but this is not a requirement and varies from property to property.
-Landlords are also expected to include curtains or blinds throughout the property.
+With an unfurnished property, tenants will need to supply their own furniture, providing them with the freedom to personalise the space to their liking.
+Landlords include appliances such as a cooker, fridge, freezer and washing machine, and often include curtains or blinds throughout the property.

 A furnished property comes equipped with all the necessary furniture and appliances a tenant might need to live comfortably.
-Typically, this includes items such as beds, sofas, dining table and chairs, wardrobes, curtains or blinds throughout the property and major appliances like a fridge, freezer and washing machine.
+Typically, this includes items in addition to the above such as beds, sofas, dining table and chairs and wardrobes throughout the property.
 The exact items included can vary, but the key idea is that a tenant can move in with just their personal belongings and start living immediately.

 The benefits of letting a furnished property